switch-blade-stuff/sekhmet/spec.md

 When an asset file within an asset project is modified or a new file is created, an asset format handler corresponding to the file's type is selected.
 This format handler may then generate and/or update any number of asset artifacts, which are additional files produced from the asset.
-Any persistent information about the asset import process (such as, for example, version of the asset format) can be stored within the asset import cache.
+Any persistent information about the asset import process (such as, for example, version of the asset format) can be stored within the asset import cache (`.imp`) file.
+Any additional information about the imported asset required at runtime (but not part of the asset itself) can be stored within the asset's metadata file (`.meta`).

-Asset import cache (`.imp`) files are created for every imported asset, regardless of whether the format handler uses it to store any data or not.
+Asset import cache files are created for every imported asset, regardless of whether the format handler uses it to store any data or not.
 Editor uses import cache files as a way to verify if an asset has already been imported previously or not upon modification or discovery of the asset file.
 If an asset import cache file is missing, the asset is treated as a new asset, otherwise the format handler is used to update (re-import) the asset instead.